Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 1. Paint the front door.

 Front doors add a lot of character to our homes.
-So, if you really want to make your home look as inviting as possible, consider giving the door a quick touch-up.
+So, if you want to make your home look as inviting as possible, consider giving the door a quick touch-up.
 A bright red door might attract potential buyers’ attention.
-Of course, yellow could also be a fun choice!
-Think about what color would really make the rest of your house pop, grab your paintbrush, and get to work.
+Yellow could also be a fun choice!
+Think about what color would make the rest of your house pop, grab your paintbrush, and get to work.
+According to Lowe’s, semi-gloss paint works best for front doors, as it’s easy to clean and durable.
+And don’t forget to buy a primer and paint that are for exterior use!

 2. Do a deep clean.

 Deep cleaning is much more than sprucing up.
-It involves vacuuming, dusting, scrubbing, and mopping every surface of your home—including those hard-to-reach nooks and crannies.
-Don’t feel to a cleaning job of that magnitude?
+It involves vacuuming, dusting, scrubbing, and mopping every surface of your home, including those hard-to-reach nooks and crannies.
+Don’t feel like a cleaning job of that magnitude?
 No worries!
 Find a local cleaning service and book a deep cleaning.
 Then you can sit back, relax, and let a crew of professional cleaners work their magic.
 Of course, if you’re trying to save money, you can always take on this task yourself, too!

 Advertisement.